edvinasstaupas/blog-website/README.md

 ![image](https://user-images.githubusercontent.com/73701414/136576959-9ae55ee7-9e6e-4878-9541-8ef8acd1b8a1.png)

-## Check out dev branch to see full history of developing this project

 #### This project is my main source of Spring learning.

 #### Here I am using most of my knowledge regarding web development with Spring.